You may be filing taxes late in tax season if…

-In other words, the extension to file is not an extension to pay for those taxpayers who owe the IRS money.
+In other words, the extension to file is not an extension to pay for taxpayers who owe the IRS money.
 Taxpayers must pay at least 90 percent of their 2018 tax bill by April 15 or they will face late-payment penalties and interest.

 The monthly penalty for not paying in full is 0.5 percent of the unpaid balance per month with a maximum of 25 percent.
 The monthly penalty for not filing a tax return is 5 percent and capped at a maximum of 25 percent.
 For example, for someone who owes $1,000, the failure-to-pay penalty starts at just $5 per month, but the penalty for failing to file a return starts at $50 per month and thus maxes out very quickly.

 Payment options for taxpayers who owe the IRS

 By working with the IRS, taxpayers may reduce or in some cases eliminate their penalties.
 If a taxpayer can’t pay their balance due all at once, they have payment options including requesting a short-term extension to pay, making an installment agreement or even paying with a credit card.
 In some instances, the taxpayer may qualify for an offer-in-compromise.

 If they’re having trouble paying their tax bill, taxpayers can save time and money when they are short on both by talking to a tax professional about their options.
 A tax professional can help them determine the best way to pay their tax bill in their unique situation.

 More procrastinators in final rush to file tax returns

 With so many taxpayers waiting until April to file, taxpayers who use a tax professional should book their appointments now and gather the documents they need with the help of a customized tax prep checklist.
 Taxpayers who file on their own online or use downloaded software should also start as soon as possible.